robocomp/robocomp/doc/innermodel.md

 - rgbd

-A tree made up of elements (robots, bodies, sensors and actuators) connected through 6D geomtric tranformations is a _kinematic tree_ .
-The basic relationship among elements is "part_of" meaning that a child is rigidly attached to her parent and wim move with it.
+A tree made up of elements (robots, bodies, sensors and actuators) connected through 6D geometric transformations is a _kinematic tree_ .
+The basic relationship among elements is "part_of" meaning that a child is rigidly attached to her parent and will move with it.
 The precise position of the child with respect to her parent is encoded in an intermediate node that will typically  be a _transform_ (6D geometric transformation).
 It also can be divided in a _translation_ or a _rotation_.

-The InnerMdel tree can be expressed as an XML file.
+The InnerModel tree can be expressed as an XML file.
 This file can be written to disk at any time or read from a file when the components start.
-Once in memory, the InnerModel class holds a tree data structure and offers an API to access and modifiy its nodes and edges.
+Once in memory, the InnerModel class holds a tree data structure and offers an API to access and modify its nodes and edges.

 Let's start with a simple XML file describing a 5000mm x 5000mm square, a few boxes on it and a differential drive robot endowed with a laser and an RGBD camera: (the file can be found in ~/robocomp/files/innermodel/simplesimple.xml)